If you buy something through my links, I may earn a commission (at no extra cost to you).

 Synthetic Materials are Your Best Bet

-In general, synthetic materials are your best bet for what to wear white water rafting.
+In general, synthetic materials are your best bet.
 They dry quickly and many of them are built specifically to wick moisture away from your skin.

 Although different fabrics have different advantages, the fit of your clothing should be your top priority: snug fits are best for super cold conditions (they trap body heat in) and looser fits are best for milder temperatures.